mframpton/seqfam/README.md

 Requirements
 ============

 CohPy is compatible with Windows, Mac OS X and Linux operating systems.
-It is coded using Python 3.6 and requires various data analysis libraries/packages such as Pandas.
-The user can acquire almost all of these by downloading and installing the Anaconda python distribution.
-The StatsModels module, which is not in the Anaconda distribution, is also required.
+It is coded using Python 3.6 and requires various data analysis libraries/packages such as *Pandas*.
+The user can acquire almost all of these by downloading and installing the *Anaconda* python distribution.
+The *StatsModels* module, which is not in the *Anaconda* distribution, is also required.

 Modules
 =======